Call to Action

 Year-round volunteer support is needed on the frontlines and beyond.

 The hosts ask that all non-Indigenous visitors sign up through the secure form here before arriving.

-The camp is a safe, healthy, and enriching place for children and youth – please see our page For Youth visiting the camp.
+The camp is a safe, healthy, and enriching place for healing – please see our page about the Healing Centre.

 Will you host a solidarity event?

 In addition to physically being on the land, support from afar is also needed year-round to sustain the camp.
 Over the years, supporters have: